huhady/huhady.github.io/_pages/about.md

 <img src="/assets/img/beachPhoto.jpeg" alt="My photo" style="width: 100%; margin-bottom: 20px;">

-Hazem Abdelhady's lab is starting in Fall 2025 in the Geography Department at Texas A&M University.
+Hazem Abdelhady’s Lab will launch in Fall 2025 in the Geography Department at Texas A&M University.

-My research lab focuses on coastal and nearshore processes—from shoreline change and erosion to the dynamics of waves, ice, and water levels in lakes and ocean.
-By combining physics-based models with data-driven tools, I aim to improve forecasting and inform resilience adaptation strategies for vulnerable coastal communities.
+The lab investigates coastal and nearshore processes in both lake and ocean environments, with a focus on shoreline change, erosion, waves, ice, and water level dynamics.
+Our research integrates physics-based hydrodynamic modeling, remote sensing, and machine learning to better understand how these systems respond to atmospheric variability and extreme events.

+The lab combines observational data with advanced numerical and AI-driven approaches to improve environmental forecasting and support resilience and adaptation planning for vulnerable coastal communities.
+Our work bridges disciplines to address urgent challenges at the intersection of climate, water, and coasts.